GPS Tracking Devices: A Brief History

 The basic concept of fleet tracking hasn’t changed since its creation back in the 1990s.
 A GPS tracking system utilises the Global Navigation Satellite System and this system incorporates a variety of satellites which use microwave impulses that are transmitted to GPS units to give info on location, vehicle speed, time, angle and route history.

 The modern fleet GPS tracking platforms supply the necessary telematics data to fleet management letting them run their operations more proficiently.
 Reports on driver behaviour, vehicle overall performance, historical route data and gas use all make it easier for the fleet manager to reduce expenses and increase effectiveness for their business.
 These systems exceed the simple reporting of each vehicle’s location, providing fleet managers with an abundance of information about their vehicles as well as their drivers.

 Today, fleet managers have a selection of GPS tracking technologies they can use, including:

 These three options show the obvious evolution of the technology to the point that it can now accommodate fleets of all types and sizes.
-These Days, GPS tracking devices are more and more efficient, able to offer data in real time and useful on mobile devices for tracking on the move through your smartphone or tablet PC.
-Fleet management experts may have just as much GPS and telematics data as they want at their fingertips, making it a viable option for small fleets as well as large companies.
+In today’s world, GPS tracking devices are more efficient, able to offer data in real-time and can be accessed to keep track of objects on the move through your smartphone, tablet or computer.
+Fleet management experts gain access to a plethora of GPS and telematics data on-demand, making it a viable option for small fleet businesses as well as large companies.